will4skill/algo-review/README.md

 ```

 ```
+# ChatGPT
 # Kahn's algorithm:
-Time Complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+# Time Complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.
-Space Complexity: O(V), where V is the number of vertices in the graph.
+# Space Complexity: O(V), where V is the number of vertices in the graph.

 from collections import defaultdict, deque def topological_sort(graph):